nds-group/Flowrest/README.md

 - Protocol classification with 8 protocol classes, based on the <a href="http://netweb.ing.unibs.it/~ntw/tools/traces/">UNIBS 2009 Internet Traces</a>.
 - Intrusion detection system separating malware from benign traffic. <br> It is based on the <a href="https://www.unb.ca/cic/datasets/ids-2017.html">CICIDS 2017 Friday</a> dataset containing DDoS attacks and normal traffic.

 We provide the python and P4 code for the UNSW-IoT device identification use case with 16 classes. <br> The same approach for feature/model selection and encoding to P4 applies to all the use cases.
+You can access the train/test files for this example from this<a href="https://box.networks.imdea.org/s/xV7P5bunjxbiSh1"> Box folder</a>.

 ## Citation
 If you make use of this code, kindly cite our paper: